powercodeacademy/rails-form_tag-readme/README.md

 Run the spec tests one last time to verify that everything is still passing.
 You now know how to build a Rails form from scratch and refactor it using Rails form helper methods.
 Nice work!

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-rails-form_tag-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-rails-form_tag-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/rails-form_tag-readme'>Rails form_tag</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Rails form_tag</p>